laptop keyboard Computers & Technology

 Spoofing - See CONSUMER INFORMATION: Caller ID Spoofing.

-Terms of Service; Didn't Read NEW! - Analyzes and rates the 'Terms of Service' to which you must agree before you can use websites such as Facebook, Amazon, Reddit, Wikipedia, YouTube, and many others, giving you the key points in a nutshell (non-for-profit organisation, registered in France).
+Terms of Service; Didn't Read UPDATED LINK! - Analyzes and rates the 'Terms of Service' to which you must agree before you can use websites such as Facebook, Amazon, Reddit, Wikipedia, YouTube, and many others, giving you the key points in a nutshell (non-for-profit organisation, registered in France).

 Texting and Chat Abbreviations: Net Lingo & Webopedia - Extensive lists of definitions for acronyms and abbreviations commonly used on the web and in chat & text messaging.
 Computer Hope offers an Online Conversion Tool for Leetspeak, a code which replaces letters for numbers or other characters; includes a conversion tool (last updated in 2023).
 Parents who want to know more about their kids' use of cell phones and text-messaging, see should read Kids and Mobile Phones links, above.
 To learn how text messaging works, see Text Messaging on your Cell Phone, above.
 See also Texting Etiquette, above.